Soul Fire Farm: Black and Latinx Farmers Immersion

 The program teaches novice and intermediate growers the basic skills of regenerative farming and has trained over 350 farmers since 2011.
 The training covers skills like planting, transplanting, harvesting, compost, pest management, processing chickens, and use of medicinal herbs.
 The program supplies the tools for additional comprehensive commercial farm training.
 Participants learn in a culturally relevant and supportive environment that helps them connect to the land and understand "trauma rooted in oppression on land.”

 Uprooting Racism Immersion

 The workshop provides farming and food justice leaders with theory and action.
 Participants examine the history of food injustice and then devise strategies to end the systemic racism in the food system.

 Youth Program

 The goal of this program is to reconnect youth to their innate belonging to the land and to restore each person's rightful place of empowerment in the food system.
 It exposes young people to harvesting, cooking and food justice knowledge through one day workshops, including inter-generational groups.
-From 2013-2015, the farm’s restorative justice program allowed teens to earn money to pay off court-ordered restitution and avoid incarceration.
-Soul Fire Farm’s youth program began in 2011.
+From 2013 to 2015, the farm's restorative justice program allowed teens to earn money to pay off court-ordered restitution and avoid incarceration.
+Soul Fire Farm's youth program began in 2011.